2018 is the Year of the Pollinator at Awbury!

-In 2018, Arboretum will feature monthly classes, tours, dinners, and workshops highlighting the often unacknowledged creatures and forces – bees, butterflies, moths, wind, and more – who initiate so much of the beauty and bounty of our world.
+In 2018, the Arboretum featured monthly classes, tours, dinners, and workshops highlighting the often unacknowledged creatures and forces – bees, butterflies, moths, wind, and more – who initiate so much of the beauty and bounty of our world.

-The premier event of the Pollinator Year is our interactive art installation; FOUND: Native Pollinators at Awbury Arboretum featuring twelve one of a kind, beautifully crafted tiles by Karen Singer Tileworks.
-Tiles will be on display starting April 21st – look for more details about this upcoming event.
+The premier event of the Pollinator Year was our interactive art installation; FOUND: Native Pollinators at Awbury Arboretum featuring twelve one of a kind, beautifully crafted tiles by Karen Singer Tileworks.
+The tiles were on display throughout our grounds from April through October.

-❦ Saturday, April 21st – Pollinators FOUND at Awbury Arboretum, an Art Show and Scavenger Hunt
+❦ Saturday, April 21st – Pollinators FOUND Opening at Awbury Arboretum, an art exhibition and scavenger hunt

 Presenting: Awbury’s 2018 series on pollinators– from wasps to wind!

-Monthly articles will correspond with our programming and our “Pollinators FOUND at Awbury Arboretum” art show and scavenger hunt.
+Monthly articles corresponded with our programming and our “Pollinators FOUND at Awbury Arboretum” art show and scavenger hunt.

 Articles written by La Salle student and Awbury intern Dan Sardaro.

 Remember how milkweed was critical in the life of monarch butterfly larvae, turning them into brightly colored, poisonous insects?
 The milkweed beetle eats the same plant and thus has the same deadly secret.

 The scoliid wasp doesn’t pollinate because of appetite or attraction to bright colors- it’s lured to certain orchids that mimic the scent of a potential mate!